hoangsonww/FRED-Data-Analysis/README.md

 npm run azureAI  # for Azure AI npm run openAI   # for OpenAI
 ```

+This will allow you to compare/contrast the different AI models and see which one works best for your use case.

 ### To Analyze FRED Data with Regressions and Plots